ibm-cloud-docs/vmwaresolutions/archiref/veeam-backup/veeam_cloud_vmware.md

 All other tasks are customer-managed with help of the Veeam documentation.

-## Information on expanding your Veeam environment
+## Expanding your Veeam environment
 {: #veeam_cloud_vmware_info}

-The following steps show how to configure the post-service deployment to expand your Veeam environment in {{site.data.keyword.cloud}}:
+The following information helps you configure the post-service deployment to expand your Veeam environment in {{site.data.keyword.cloud_notm}}:

 * To order more private subnets, see [Ordering secondary subnets and global IP addresses](/docs/subnets?topic=subnets-order-subnets).
 * To order more virtual server instances, see [Provisioning public instances](/docs/virtual-servers?topic=virtual-servers-ordering-vs-public).